 What I really like about QuickSearch is that when you perform a search in Collection mode, the app searches across all the documents in the collection.
 You might not need this capability very often, but the first time you do, you’ll be glad you spent $2.99 for the app.

-Reading PDFs is easy.
-Actually creating a PDF is a different story.
-For the most part, apps that let you produce and convert PDF docs will be paid apps and a bit more complex.
+Reading PDFs is a snap, and creating them has been getting easier in recent years; many applications can export their native files as PDFs, including Word and Excel.
+Really editing an existing PDF is a different story.
+For the most part, applications that let you convert PDF docs will be paid apps and a bit more complex.
 Here are four for your consideration.

-It appears that Adobe will continue to supply Reader in various formats as a free utility.
-But you’ll need to subscribe to Adobe PDF Pack in order to actually work with PDFs, either converting Word and other file formats to a PDF or performing the reverse function, moving from PDF to text.
+Adobe PDF Pack is a subscription service added to its Acrobat Reader application.
+It appears that Adobe will continue to supply Reader in various formats as a free utility, but you’ll need to subscribe to Adobe PDF Pack in order to convert PDF Word and other file formats to a PDF or performing the reverse function, exporting PDF files to Word or Excel.

 Once you are subscribed and signed in, you can do at least some of the same tasks as those available in the desktop version of Adobe Acrobat.
 You can create and export PDF files from Word and other files including Excel and PowerPoint, incorporate multiple file types into a single PDF and merge multiple PDFs into a single file.

-But it’s difficult to see why you might instead choose to pay $7.50 a month or more every month, given that there are numerous apps that actually run on the iPad and do the same tasks — and even more — and are available for a modest one-time fee (or even for free).
+But it’s difficult to see why you might instead choose to pay $7.50 a month or more every month, given that there are numerous apps that do the same tasks — and even more — and are available for a modest one-time fee (or even for free).

 Save2PDF will do the job if you’re looking for an inexpensive app that can take your MS Word files, iWork files, documents created by Pages, Keynotes, and other apps and create PDFs.

 It allows you to convert single files and to merge files in different formats, including other PDF files, into a single document.